YuxuanChen7/Final-web/README.md

 ## Project Implementation Notes

+### How to Run
+- It is ran locally on ZhanpZ's computer by doing both node server.js in the backend folder and also npm start in the frontend folder.
+But do realize to install all the dependencies.

 ### Use of GPT in Development
 - GPT was utilized to debug and create repetitive routes/functions.
 For example, the GET express routes for `attribute` and `pet` are similar, and GPT helped to save time in replicating these routes.
 Also this markdown is generated with GPT after writing the general info(link and lines).